-The current payday loan rule, originally scheduled to go into effect in 2019, adopts common sense protections that responsible lenders already follow.
+The current payday loan rule, originally scheduled to go into effect in 2019 but now delayed until late 2020, adopts common sense protections that responsible lenders already follow.
 Lenders that make loans of 45 days or less or balloon payment loans must make a reasonable determination that borrowers can afford to repay the loan while meeting other expenses.
 Payday lenders may make only a limited number of loans without assessing ability to repay.
-But the CFPB has no proposed to repeal the bulk of the rule, leaving it toothless.
-Comments on the proposal are due May 15.
+But the CFPB’s proposal to repeal the bulk of the rule would leave it toothless.

 - Write a letter to the editor of your local newspaper urging the CFPB to uphold its rule to reform payday lending.
 Here’s how!